Anouar1611/Anouar1611.github.io/_posts/2019-08-08-text-and-typography.md

 ## Spring AOP Overview ?

+***

   For more explanation , most of the enterprise applications have some common crosscutting concerns that are applicable to different types of Objects and modules.
 For being clear , this crosscutting concerns can be a methods that are repeated on your different objects .
 Some of the common crosscutting concerns are logging, transaction management, data validation, etc..

   We can achieve to separate these crosscutting concerns by adding a new class which has this concern in the form of method .
 But , there is some problems that we can facing using this solution including : too many relationships to the crosscuttting objects !!

   Although , Spring AOP takes out the direct dependency of crosscutting tasks from classes that we can’t achieve through normal object oriented programming model.
 For example, we can have a separate class for logging but again the functional classes will have to call these methods to achieve logging across the application.

   To be exact , AOP is about encapsulating system-wide concerns or cross-cutting concerns (a concern that is applicable throughout the system and it affects the entire system). logging, security, and data transfer are the concerns which are needed in almost every part of a system.
-AOP encapsulates all of these cross-cutting concerns into something called an Aspect.

 ## What problems solve AOP for devs ?